 Playing a keyboard, the benefit is different.
 If a muscle starts to get tense, the opposing muscle has to work harder to move.
 Then that muscle has to relax further or the return motion is impeded still more.
 Tension kills speed, and it kills control.

 Approach trills the same way - with one finger at a time first.
 Using two fingers, it's easy to hide tension - playing repeated notes with one finger makes tension obvious.
 Once you can play a note repeated with any single finger at half the note speed of a scale or two-finger trill, you can be satisfied that you are relaxing your muscles totally between each motion.
 The finger should never leave the key, but just move the pluck depth of the plectrum without engaging the damper.
 At maximum speed, the plectrum plucks the string, the jack bounces off the rail and returns with the plectrum below the string faster than the plectrum returns to plucking position.
 That way the string receives no contact other than the plectrum rising to pluck it again.
-(You'll know when you've succeeded in this, your sound swells beyond belief.)
-It can't be done that way on a piano action, and it drives pianists nuts!
-Scarlatti obviously did this, cf. K141 or K455.
-K141 in particular can be used to display the technique, with each finger in turn, two-finger 'trill' fingerings on the same note, then with all fingers flailing as pianists have to.
+The sound is rough, and weak because the string doesn't have time to get moving, as you can hear in K261, the only time I use it in my recordings.
+But, it can't be done that way on a piano action, and it drives pianists nuts.
+(It's fun making fun of pianists, now that I'm not one any more!)
+Scarlatti obviously did this; 141 in particular can be used to display the technique, with each finger in turn, two-finger 'trill' fingerings on the same note, then with all fingers flailing as pianists have to.

 The goal is to be able to relax every muscle used in playing as quickly and as directly as it can be contracted.